-- a.
-Submission of the election statement must be within 6 calendar days of the effective date of the beneficiary election into hospice services.
-Medicaid coverage will not begin until after the election statement is uploaded into NCTracks.
-These days are a provider liability and the provider may not bill the beneficiary for these non-Medicaid covered days. - b.
-Exception to the consequences for filing the Election Statement late may be waived NC Medicaid will determine if a circumstance encountered by a hospice is exceptional and qualifies for waiver.
-A hospice must fully document and furnish any requested documentation to NC Medicaid for a determination of exception.
+a.
+Submission of the election statement must be within six calendar days of the effective date, in order to be paid from the beneficiary's date of election into Hospice services.
+If not submitted within six days of election, Medicaid coverage shall not begin until after the election statement is uploaded into b.
+Exception to the consequences for filing the Election Statement late may be waived NC Medicaid determines if a circumstance encountered by a hospice is exceptional and qualifies for waiver.
+A hospice shall fully document and furnish any requested documentation to NC Medicaid for a determination of exception.